unrealxinfinity/LDTS/README.md

 **Solution** : **State Pattern**

 - By using this pattern we can avoid what we stated before by integrating states to the game.
+We can also avoid a chunk of if statements by using polymorphism to switch to the right state.

 [Heres a link to show UML Class Diagram, click to see their interactions](.....)